The short answer: Gum disease is a common gum infection that can become very problematic, but you can prevent it!

 - Studies show higher maternal age and lower socioeconomic status are both risk factors for gum disease during pregnancy.

 - Though we don’t yet fully understand the reasons, gum disease is proven to increase your risk of preterm birth and having a baby with low birth weight.

 Babies born weighing less than 5.5 pounds have an increased risk of slower development (physically, socially, emotionally) for the rest of their lives.
 Babies born too early can have those same complications as well as problems with their vision, breathing, hearing, and digestion.
 Talk with your doctor to learn more about preterm birth and low birth weight.

 There’s no hall pass for brushing your teeth while pregnant.
 Preventative oral health care (brushing, flossing, professional dental cleanings) is both safe and necessary, especially for pregnant women.
 Not to mention your pregnancy cravings may have you enjoying an extra sweet treat or two these days – ice cream for breakfast, anyone?

 Stay ahead of the game and prevent gum disease by eating tooth-friendly foods and keeping your mouth clean.
 If gingivitis crops up, don’t hesitate to get a professional cleaning at the dentist.
-You can also ask for prescription-strength mouthwash if you need the extra help.
+You can also ask for prescription-strength mouthwash if you need extra help.

 Talk with both your primary doctor and your dentist about your overall health, including the state of your gums.
-If you’re looking for a Edmonds dentist, we’d love to care for you during this special time.
+If you’re looking for an Edmonds dentist, we’d love to care for you during this special time.
 Contact us today to make an appointment!